2b2a2t2/SC01_BASE_AS5600/README.md

 BLE MIDI is enabled by default.

-Compatible with:

-- Ableton Live
-- FL Studio
-- Logic Pro
-- Bitwig
-- Reaper
-- Cubase
-- iPad synths
+Compatible and incredibly fun garanteed and tested in :

+- DAWs (Ableton, Logic, Reaper)
-- Mobile DAWs
+- Mobile Apps (drambo, gadget)
+- Hardware synths

 ---